Deomorphisme/Deomorphisme.github.io/_posts/2024-11-04-CYBERDEF_WebInvestigation.md

 ---
-title: CYBERDEFENDER — Web Investigation
+title: Write-up — Web Investigation
 date: 2024-11-04 08:50:00 PM
 categories: [Write-up, CyberDefenders]
-tags: [cyberdefender, write-up, ctf, easy, network forensics, wireshark]
+tags: [Cyberdefender, Write-up, ctf, Easy, Network Forensics, Wireshark]
 image: 'assets/img/articles/CYBERDEF-Web investigation.webp'
 description: This is a network forensics lab focused on packet inspection, as we follow the steps of a malicious actor who broke in by taking advantage of a vulnerable web application.
 ---